m00sey/tswg-cesr-specification/spec/spec.md

 [[def: Variable Length]]

-~ a type of count code allowing for vaiable size signatures or attachments which can be parsed to get the full size
+~ a type of count code allowing for variable size signatures or attachments which can be parsed to get the full size

 [[def: Stream]]